johnnyg/google-mail-oex/readme.txt

 KNOWN ISSUES
 -this extension will only show/count up to 20 unread mails per account (thats a limitation from the google api)
--currently dont work with barracuda-release of opera (tested with build 2014)

 HISTORY
 v2.1
-remove xss-vulnerability
+removed xss-vulnerability
-remove bug when see no request-code-field
+removed bug when user see no  field for request-code

 v2.0
 Support up to 5 Accounts